 The only criterion the AICPA requires for SOC 2 audits is security.
 The other four are optional, so when preparing for a SOC 2 audit, you can decide which criteria to apply and how.

 You should talk with your customers to identify which trust services criteria to test for in addition to security.
-Then, think about the trust services principles that pertain to your client’s requirements.
+Then, consider the trust services principles about your client’s requirements.

 Perform a Readiness Assessment